 Nash, population 3,814.
-The following are the city of Nash's authorities, policies, programs and resources available to accomplish hazard mitigation action and strategies.
 The city of Nash has a mayor, city manager, fire department, police department, and public works department.
 It also has building codes and zoning ordinances.
 The city of Nash will integrate mitigation data and action recommendations into elements of the local master plan.
 The mayor will make this proposal at the quarterly city council meeting.
 The mayor will sign this update upon the city council's majority vote.
-To improve and expand capabilities the City of Nash should establish a

-Hazard Mitigation Team to address their Hazard Mitigation Plan recommendations.
+To improve and expand capabilities the City of Nash should establish a Hazard Mitigation Team to address their Hazard Mitigation Plan recommendations.
 They could also benefit from additional training and staff to support mitigation plan activities.

 New Boston, population 4,612.
-The following are the city of New Boston's authorities, policies, programs and resources available to accomplish hazard mitigation actions and strategies.
 New Boston has a mayor and a city manager.
-It also has a fire department, a police department and a public works department.
+It also has a fire department, a police department, and a public works department.
 International building codes are in place and enforced.
 New Boston will integrate actions and recommendations of the mitigation plan into the Capital improvements plan and the master plan the city manager will propose these actions at the monthly city council meeting.
 The mayor will sign this into action after a majority vote.
 To improve and expand capabilities, the city of New Boston should establish a Hazard Mitigation Team to address their Hazard Mitigation Plan recommendations.
 They could also benefit from additional training and staff to support mitigation plan activities.

 Red Lick, population 946.
-The following are the city of Red Lick's authorities, policies, programs and resources available to accomplish hazard mitigation action and strategies.
 The city of Red Lick has a mayor, and a city council.
 The city of Red Lick will integrate data and action recommendations from the mitigation plan into the existing capital implements plan and into the local emergency operations plan.
 The Emergency Management Coordinator will propose this at the monthly city council meeting.
 The mayor will sign this into action after a majority vote.
 To improve and expand capabilities, the City of Red Lick should establish a Hazard Mitigation Team to address their Hazard Mitigation Plan recommendations.

 Redwater, population 853.
-The following are the city of Redwater's authorities, policies, programs and resources available to accomplish hazard mitigation action and strategies.
-Redwater has a mayor, a city council and a fire chief.
+Redwater has a mayor, a city council, and a fire chief.
 Redwater will integrate actions and recommendations of the mitigation plan into the Redwater Capital Improvement Plan.
 The mayor or city council member will propose this action at the monthly city council meeting.
 The mayor will sign this into action after a majority vote.
 To improve and expand capabilities, the City of Redwater should establish a Hazard Mitigation Team to address their Hazard Mitigation Plan recommendations.
-They could also benefit from additional training and staff to support mitigation plan activities
+They could also benefit from additional training and staff to support mitigation plan activities.

-Wake Village, population 5,945: The following are the city of Wake Village's authorities, policies, programs and resources available to accomplish hazard mitigation action and strategies.
-Wake Village has a mayor and a city manager.
-It also has a fire department, a police department and a public works department.
+Wake Village, population 5,945: Wake Village has a mayor and a city manager.
+It also has a fire department, a police department, and a public works department.
 International building codes are in place and enforced.
 Wake Village will integrate actions and recommendations of the mitigation plan into the Capital improvements plan and the master plan the city manager will propose these actions at the monthly city council meeting.
 The mayor will sign this into action after a majority vote.
-To improve and expand capabilities, the city of Wake Village should establish a Hazard

-Mitigation Team to address their Hazard Mitigation Plan recommendations.
-They could also benefit from additional training and staff to support mitigation plan activities
+To improve and expand capabilities, the city of Wake Village should establish a Hazard Mitigation Team to address their Hazard Mitigation Plan recommendations.
+They could also benefit from additional training and staff to support mitigation plan activities.